arantxaserantes/playlist_hd/playlisthd portugues.md

 >The track is intended to examine the state of the art of Digital Humanities regarding the following topics (and related topics present in other tracks):

->•	humanities research enabled through digital média, and computational methods
+>-humanities research enabled through digital média, and computational methods

->•	computer applications in literary, linguistic, cultural, and historical studies visual approaches enabling novel ways of analysis and exploration of resources
+>-computer applications in literary, linguistic, cultural, and historical studies visual approaches enabling novel ways of analysis and exploration of resources

->•	studies regarding the role of art and design (design thinking) in humanities
+>-studies regarding the role of art and design (design thinking) in humanities

->•	open science and citizen science enabling cultural change towards collaboration and openness
+>-open science and citizen science enabling cultural change towards collaboration and openness

->•	enhancing education in humanities through serious games
+>-enhancing education in humanities through serious games

->•	digital arts, architecture, music, ﬁlm, theatre, new média, digital games, and related areas
+>-digital arts, architecture, music, ﬁlm, theatre, new média, digital games, and related areas

->•	creation and curation of humanities digital resources
+>-creation and curation of humanities digital resources

->•	social, institutional, global, multilingual, and multicultural aspects of digital humanities
+>-social, institutional, global, multilingual, and multicultural aspects of digital humanities

->•	interdisciplinary aspects of digitally enabled scholarship
+>-interdisciplinary aspects of digitally enabled scholarship

->•	innovative methods of application of 3D, robotics, drones, natural user interfaces, etc. in the context of the humanities
+>-innovative methods of application of 3D, robotics, drones, natural user interfaces, etc. in the context of the humanities

 **A MODO DE CONCLUSÃO**